Janus Drachmann

-Janus Mats Drachmann (born 11 May 1988) is a Danish professional footballer who plays as a midfielder for Danish Superliga side AC Horsens.
+Janus Mats Drachmann (born 11 May 1988) is a Danish former professional footballer who played as a midfielder.

 Born in Frederikssund, Drachmann emerged from the AC Horsens academy in 2006, and grew into a key player in midfield for the club, as well as the team captain.
-He since played for SønderjyskE and Midtjylland, before signing with OB in 2018.

-Drachmann is a youth international for Denmark, having gained caps for the under-20 and under-21 sides.
+Through his career, he played for SønderjyskE and Midtjylland, and OB, eventually returning to AC Horsens before his retirement in 2023.
+Drachmann was a youth international for Denmark, having gained caps for the under-20 and under-21 sides.

 Club career

 Horsens

 Drachmann came to AC Horsens as an 18-year-old in the summer of 2006, to complete his education, and at the same time develop as a player on the club's reserve team.
 Due to injury to teammate and Horsens star player Allan Søgaard, Drachmann grabbed the opportunity to be the starting defensive midfielder for the club during the 2007–08 Superliga season.
 Despite his young age he showed himself capable of playing at the highest level.
 During the next nine years, Drachmann made 171 league appearances for the club, in which he scored four goals, and grew into team captain.